Wayne Smith (rugby union): Coaching

-Smith had two spells coaching in Italy, with ASD Rugby Casale (as player-coach, 1986-88) and Benetton Treviso (1992-94).
+Smith had two spells coaching in Italy, with ASD Rugby Casale (as player-coach, 1986–88) and Benetton Treviso (1992–94).

 His first major coaching role in New Zealand was for the Crusaders in the Super 12 competition in 1997.
 He coached them to two titles in 1998 and 1999 before being appointed All Blacks coach after the 1999 Rugby World Cup.

 With the All Blacks in 2001, Smith was bitterly disappointed after two close losses to Australia, failing to win the Bledisloe Cup from them and finishing second to Australia twice in the 2000 and 2001 Tri Nations.
 He decided to reapply for his job but John Mitchell was chosen instead.

 Smith went on to coach the Northampton Saints in England.
 He coached there until being appointed backs coach in early 2004 by then All Blacks' coach Graham Henry.

 In 2010, All Black scrum half Justin Marshall spoke about the best piece of coaching advice he'd received came from Smith: "I was going through a bad patch and he told me to go out and trust my instincts and be decisive – you need to trust what you do is going to be the right thing and if you do it decisively you'll make good of it even if it's the wrong option because you'll do it with purpose.
 That's the best piece of advice I've been given."

 Smith took up the assistant coaching position at the New Zealand Super Rugby team the Chiefs in 2012.
 That year the Chiefs won their first Super Rugby title by defeating the Sharks 37–6 in the final.
 In August 2012 Smith declared he wanted to stay with the Chiefs, despite being approached by the Western Force and NSW Waratahs, and an offer from England.

 Smith rejoined the All Blacks' coaching staff in 2015, ahead of the 2015 Rugby World Cup, which New Zealand won.

 On 19 May 2017 Smith announced he would be stepping down as assistant coach at the conclusion of the 2017 Rugby Championship in October, after over 200 games as a coach of the All Blacks since 2004, and retiring from full-time coaching.
 During his time coaching the All Blacks his record is 212 games, 184 wins, 21 losses and 7 draws.
-Smith's final game with the All Blacks came on 21 October against Australia in Brisbane where the All Blacks lost 23-18.
+Smith's final game with the All Blacks came on 21 October against Australia in Brisbane where the All Blacks lost 23–18.

-In 2018 Smith moved to Japan and became Director of Rugby at Kobelco Steelers.
+In 2018 Smith moved to Japan and became Director of Rugby at Kobelco Kobe Steelers.
 During his tenure he has helped the team to win two back to back Top League Japanese championships, with a record of 24 wins, 2 draws, 1 loss out of 27 games.

 On 21 April 2022, New Zealand Rugby confirmed that Smith had been selected as the Black Ferns' new Head Coach.
-He coached the team to 12 wins from 12 matches and winning the 2022 Womens Rugby World Cup in the process.
+He coached the team to 12 wins from 12 matches and winning the 2022 Women's Rugby World Cup in the process.